KS1 Phonics and Reading Schemes

 Phonics is not limited to a daily 20 minute lesson and every opportunity is taken to link the teaching of phonics and spelling to all aspects of the curriculum.
 To ensure the provision of Phonic teaching is of the highest quality and substantial progress is made, children across KS1 and 2 are grouped according to their phonic needs.
 With the deployment of additional Teaching Assistants, the groups are smaller in size and as a result can be tailored specifically to meet individual needs.
 In the EYFS, phonics opportunities are planned to link to the activities taking part in class each day.

 Children have the opportunity to visit the local library during the school year to broaden their awareness of the services available to them outside school.
 Children are able to choose a book that they can borrow and bring back to school before returning on their next visit.
-Employees of the Library Service also come to school to advertise the Summer Reading Challenge which pupils are encouraged to participate in.
+Employees of the Library Service also come to school to promote the summer reading scheme.